Firearms regulation in Canada: Licensing of firearms owners

 Licences are typically valid for five years and must be renewed prior to expiry to maintain all classes.
-Once licensed, an individual can apply for a firearm transfer; and an authorization to transport (ATT) for restricted firearms.
+Once licensed for restricted firearms (RPAL), an individual can request a firearm transfer for the restricted firearm; and an authorization to transport (ATT) for restricted firearms.
 People may hunt with firearms in Canada only with non-restricted firearms, and this requires an additional "Hunting with Firearms" course.